 Being a resin bound Stone product, StoneSet is as versatile in its application as it’s range of colours.
-Rooftops are often specified with StoneSet and popular architecturally, to hide black waterproofing and absorb heat from the sun.
+Rooftops are often specified with StoneSet and popular architecturally, most often to protect waterproofing from the rays of the sun.

-Our StoneSet website has hundreds of immaculately paved stone driveways, pathways and courtyards.
-As such, the StoneSet portfolio gives the impression of a premium product, and indeed the stone is a premium grade, without ‘fines’ (the powdery/dust component washed out of the stone)
+StoneSet has hundreds of immaculately paved stone driveways, pathways and courtyards.
+As such, the StoneSet portfolio gives the impression of a residential only product.

 Versatile stone paving